Skip to main content

 The law requires each party to preserve all potentially discoverable electronically saved information.
 These laws impose duties that apply to each party and any third party.

-• ESI cannot be altered or deleted once on notice.
+• ESI cannot be altered or deleted once it is notified.
 File fragments or remnants of any changed or deleted information remain discoverable.

 • Parties must invoke procedures to protect electronically stored information, including related metadata, from data compression, deletion, overwriting, or rotation.

-• Parties must protect ESI from tampering, such as disk defragmentation, reformatting, and other types of optimization routines.
+• Parties must protect ESI from tampering, such as disk defragmentation, reformatting, and other optimization routines.

 • Do not dispose of data storage devices.
 Media often gets replaced during upgrading, so keep that in mind.